[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 "No!" tore from Klamin, "no... agh... ghaaa..." and he sank twisting to the dark Menestegon floor.

-Stackham had looked down at the burnt corpse, passed a hand over his own brow as if feeling it ignite likewise, and wished that he'd at least attempted to say something to defend his companion, but no, it would have been no use.
+Stackham had looked down at the burnt corpse.
+Then he had passed a hand over his own brow as if feeling it ignite likewise.
+Too late to wish that he'd at least attempted to say something to defend his companion.
+In any case, it would have been no use.

-It was wise and true enough to say that he, equally with the tyrant, envisaged the great televised Validation ceremony planned for 10,538,700 Ac as a sure-fire propaganda triumph which would clinch Dempelath's control over the city of Olhoav - provided that all went according to plan.
+It was wise and true enough to say that, in agreement with the tyrant, he envisaged the great televised Validation ceremony planned for 10,538,700 Ac as a propaganda triumph.
+It would surely clinch Dempelath's control over the city of Olhoav - provided that all went according to plan.

 Stackham's one tiny self-assertion was to have used the phrase, "headed towards a triumph", rather than, "bound to triumph".

-To be "headed toward" a thing is not to preclude being diverted from it at the last moment.
+To be "headed toward" a thing is not to rule out being diverted from it at the last moment.

-Stackham shuddered at the wisp of red mist curling towards him.
+Stackham shuddered at a wisp of red mist curling towards him.
 "It w-will be, though," he stuttered.
-"Will be - will be."

 "That is true."
 And the mist touched the man, who became still.
 "Lo! it is done.
-You are an idealist worth saving," the Glomb chattered, "for I have gauged your basic loyalty, the fact that even when you fail to believe, you want to believe that my regime shall succeed..."
-The voice receded, and the cmem withdrew to re-enter the glowing head, satisfied to have recharged a flagging follower.
-Frondum Stackham meantime rubbed his eyes as he sought to resume his work...
+You are an idealist worth saving," the Glomb chattered on, "for I have gauged that even when you fail to believe, you wish to believe..."
+The voice receded, and the cmem withdrew to re-enter the glowing head.

 Thenceforth without further question the plan had gone on.

-So here I wait, thought Stackham, sniffing it all in advance in front of Stand Ten in Ruvur, with everyone here aware of the significance of the occasion in greater or lesser degree; a varied lot we are, young and old, wirrips and forgs, trancers and chirrs, but we'll all ride out the wave, I reckon - if it permits us to keep our balance - though I must not put it that way aloud, must not talk of fate-waves now; no, not any more!
+So here I wait, thought Stackham, in front of Stand Ten in Ruvur, sniffing it all in advance.
+Everyone here is aware, in greater or lesser degree, of the significance of the occasion.
+A varied lot we are: young and old, wirrips and forgs, trancers and chirrs, but we'll all (I reckon) ride out the wave, if it permits us to keep our balance - though I must not put it that way aloud, no!
+Mustn't talk of fate-waves any more.

 ...Other, simpler hearts worried differently.